asciamanna/asciamanna.github.io/_drafts/pair-programming-misconceptions.md

 Pair Programming has increased in awareness with it's inclusion as one of the twelve core eXtreme Programming (XP) practices.
 However after two decades of XP, Pair Programming remains misunderstood and under utilized by agile software teams.
 In this post I am going to discuss the misconceptions about Pair Programming.
 In a follow-up post I will discuss the benefits of the approach and how to sell the practice to organizations that have doubts about its merits.
 I recommend it as an essential practice for modern development teams.
 Hopefully, dispelling some of the myths and misconceptions and focusing on its benefits will encourage more organizations to not only try, but master this practice.

 I group the misconceptions into two categories.
 Both of these have their genesis in old Information Technology (IT) practices that treat software development like manufacturing / factory work.
 As organizations are slow to change their mindsets about these things some of these beliefs still take hold of organizational processes and prevent companies from achieving excellence.
 Creating great software is a process of discovery and like most knowledge work, it is a creative endeavor.
-We need to start shedding these old beliefs to achieve better outcomes for our costumers.
+We need to start shedding these old beliefs to achieve better outcomes for our customers.

 ## The Manufacturing Mindset